 ENSEMBLE SIGNAL, described by The New York Times as “one of the most vital groups of its kind,” is a NY-based ensemble offering the broadest possible audience access to a diverse range of contemporary works through performance, commissioning, recording, and education.
-Since its debut in 2008, the Ensemble has performed over 100 concerts, has given the New York, world, or U.S. premieres of over 20 works, and co-produced five recordings.
+Since its debut in 2008, the Ensemble has performed over 200 concerts, has given the NY, world, or US premieres of over 20 works, and co-produced ten recordings.

 Signal was founded by Co-Artistic/Executive Director Lauren Radnofsky and Co-Artistic Director/ Conductor Brad Lubman.
 Lubman, one of the foremost conductors of modern music and a leading figure in the field for over two decades, is a frequent guest with the world’s most distinguished orchestras and new music ensembles.
 A “new music dream team” (Time Out New York), Signal regularly performs with Lubman and features a supergroup of independent artists from the modern music scene.
 Signal is flexible in size and instrumentation - everything from solo to large contemporary ensemble in any possible combination - enabling it to meet the ever-changing demands on the 21st century performing ensemble.